 - Are you creative enough to see beyond precision in your marketing and uncover possibilities to emotionally connect with customers?

-- Are you curious enough to be the student today so you can lead your organisation to an AI transformation as a teacher tomorrow?
+- Are you curious enough to be the student today so you can lead your organization to an AI transformation as a teacher tomorrow?